Trump’s Syrian air strikes: The aftermath, and what we know so far

 - Russia, Syrian President Bashar al-Assad’s ally, called the air strikes an “aggression against sovereign state in violation of international law.”

 - Syria decried the U.S. air strikes, calling them an “aggression” that led to “losses.”
-Rebels welcomed the U.S. attack.

 How the air strikes unfolded